rstudio/rstudio-conf-2022-program/databases/dbcooper-turn-database-r-python.md

 talk_id: 22214
 talk_slug: dbcooper-turn-database-r-python
 talk_type: regular
+talk_tags: [databases, interop, process, tool]
 session_slug: databases
-block: 3-9-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: dbcooper: Turn any database into an R or Python package
+talk_title: "dbcooper: Turn any database into an R or Python package"
 # A short version of the title, suitable for small displays
 talk_title_short: dbcooper
 # A link to your talk's materials, when ready